 UPS is an acronym that stands for Uninterruptable Power Supply which is a backup power supply system that helps prevent the impact from power fluctuations, power surges and brown outs alike, where power supply drops momentarily when the energy demand on the grid is high, such as very hot or cold days when the load on supply is greater.
 Or in some cases complete power failure due to electrical storms or other situations that impact on the power supply.

-Uninterrupted Power Supply Systems (UPSS), are mainly installed to ensure a continuous power supply is maintained for critical business system infrastructure such as computers, online management tools, VOIP phone system and vital medical supplies while alternate power is established or controlled system shutdown occurs.
+UPS Systems are mainly installed to ensure a continuous power supply is maintained for critical business system infrastructure such as computers, online management tools, VOIP phone system and vital medical supplies while alternate power is established or controlled system shutdown occurs.